-This is an example worksheet that corresponds with Part 4 instructions to analyze the "lowa's Salad Bowl" article.
+This is an example sentence starter worksheet that corresponds with the instructions to Part 6 to make a claim based on evidence.
 This version of the worksheet is for you, the educator, to utilize.
-A printable worksheet is available in this topic's Google Drive folder and USB flash drive.
+A printable version of this worksheet is available in this topic's Student Materials PDF (available online and on the USB drive).